Prehistoric West Africa: 20,000 BP – 10,000 BP (18,000 BCE – 8000 BCE)

-Between 11,000 BP and 10,000 BP, Yoruba people and Esan people grew in population size.
+Between 11,000 BP and 10,000 BP, the population ancestral to Yoruba people and Esan people grew in population size.

-Up to 11,000 years ago, Sub-Saharan West Africans, bearing macrohaplogroup L (e.g., L1b1a11, L1b1a6a, L1b1a8, L1b1a9a1, L2a1k, L3d1b1a), may have migrated through North Africa and into Europe, mostly into southern Europe (e.g., Iberia).
+As early as 11,000 years ago, Sub-Saharan West Africans, bearing macrohaplogroup L (e.g., L1b1a11, L1b1a6a, L1b1a8, L1b1a9a1, L2a1k, L3d1b1a), may have migrated through North Africa and into Europe, mostly into southern Europe (e.g., Iberia).

 In West Africa, the Holocene Wet Phase ushered in expanding rainforest and wooded savannah from Senegal to Cameroon.
 Between 9000 BCE and 5000 BCE, Niger-Congo speakers independently developed agriculture (e.g., Yams/Dioscorea).
 Oil palm and raffia palm were domesticated as early as 9000 BCE.
 Two seed plants, black-eyed peas and voandzeia (African groundnuts) were domesticated, followed by okra and kola nuts.
 Prior to 5000 BCE, their agricultural practices were spread throughout the woodland savanna, and afterward, were introduced southward into the West African forest.
 Since most of the plants grew in the forest, the Niger-Congo speakers invented polished stone axes for clearing forest.

 10,000 BP – 7500 BP (8000 BCE – 5500 BCE)

 During the Green Sahara, at Gobero, there were two groups: the Kiffians and the Tenerians.
 Between 10,000 BP and 8000 BP, the Kiffians hunted (e.g., harpoons) undomesticated animals, constructed stylized (e.g., zig zags, wavy lines) pottery, and fished (e.g., fish hooks).
 Between 7000 BP and 4500 BP, the Tenerians hunted, fished, herded cattle, and constructed pointillistic-designed ceramics.

 In the steppes and savannah of the Sahara and Sahel, the Nilo-Saharan speakers started to collect and domesticate wild millet and sorghum between 8000 BCE and 6000 BCE.
 Later, gourds, watermelons, castor beans, and cotton were also collected and domesticated.
 The people started capturing wild cattle and holding them in circular thorn hedges, resulting in domestication.

 Amid the early Holocene Wet Phase, Asselar man may have occupied Asselar, in the Saharan region of northern Mali, near what was likely a lake, between 9500 BP and 7000 BP.

+During the early period of the Holocene, in 9000 BP, Khoisan-related peoples admixed with the ancestors of the Igbo people, possibly in the western Sahara.

 By 8000 BP, canoes (e.g., Dufuna canoe) were being utilized in West Africa.
 While some Niger-Congo speakers may have utilized bows and arrows to hunt, other Niger-Congo speakers (e.g., Atlantic, Bak, Kru, Kwa, Ịjọ), who diverged from the hunters, may have utilized canoes to search for resources in and along the river systems, toward the seacoast, of West Africa.
 In Western Africa, there may have been independent invention of bows and arrows.